Codeinwp/intergeo-maps/readme.txt

 **About us:**

 We are a young team of WordPress enthusiasts who enjoy developing <a href="http://themeisle.com/wordpress-plugins/" rel="friend" target="_blank">free WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/" rel="friend" target="_blank">themes</a> for small businesses and startups.
-Check them out and let us know what you think, our goal is to build fully fledged products that can will solve your needs.
+Check them out and let us know what you think, our goal is to build fully fledged products that will solve your needs.

 We also love to blog at CodeinWP and help our users finding the <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/" rel="friend">best hosting</a> or <a href="http://justfreethemes.com/" rel="friend">themes</a>.